Please visit the below separate pages for these topics:

 - Independent work by graduate students engaged in research and writing theses.
 (S/U grades only.)
 Prerequisites: consent of instructor.
 (F,W,S)

 “BENG 298L” is the class code for PhD students to receive academic credit for rotation research they conduct in a lab.
-Sections of BENG 298L are not automatically added to the Schedule of Classes or WebReg, so students must contact the Bioengineering Coordinator of Graduate Affairs to request a section be set up under a specific faculty member.
-This request should be made as early as possible, ideally before the quarter in which the student plans to rotate to give time for the section to be set up.
+Sections of BENG 298L are not automatically added to the Schedule of Classes or WebReg, so students must submit a “Special Studies” request via EASy for BENG 298L and select the faculty member from the drop down menu.
+The EASy request will route for review/ approvals and the student will then need to enroll via WebReg once the EASy request is fully processed.

 "BENG 299" is the class code for MS Plan I- Thesis students and PhD students to receive academic credit for research they conduct in a lab.
 Students should enroll in a section of BENG 299 units under the faculty member of the lab in which they are conducting their research.
 In order to enroll in BENG 299 the student must first secure a spot in a lab.
 This means that the student needs to contact the faculty member, have a discussion, and come to a mutual agreement for the student to work in the lab.
 Students should NOT enroll in research units unless they have the faculty member’s permission to enroll.

 Sections of BENG 299 are generally available every quarter for Bioengineering faculty and faculty affiliates.
-If a student is attempting to work with a faculty member outside of Bioengineering for which a section of BENG 299 has not already been set up, the student should reach out to the Bioengineering Student Affairs Office to request a section of BENG 299 be set up under the faculty member.
-This request should be made as early as possible, ideally before the quarter in which the student plans to rotate to give time for the section to be set up.
+If a student is attempting to work with a faculty member outside of Bioengineering for which a section of BENG 299 has not already been set up, the student should submit a “Special Studies” request via EASy for BENG 299 and select the faculty member from the drop down menu.
+The EASy request will route for review/ approvals and the student will then need to enroll via WebReg once the EASy request is fully processed.

 - BENG 298L.
 Laboratory Research Rotation (4)